- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

-- Fewer transfer currencies available than some competing services.
+- Fewer transfer currencies are available than some competing services.

-- Limited transfer methods, i.e., only Airwallex wallet to bank account, or Airwallex wallet to Airwallex wallet.
+- Limited transfer methods, i.e., only Airwallex wallet to a bank account or Airwallex wallet to Airwallex wallet.

 Does Airwallex have an app?

-At the moment Airwallex does not offer a mobile app, but their website is mobile browser compatible.
+Currently, Airwallex does not offer a mobile app, but its website is mobile browser compatible.

 Why would you choose Airwallex over other competitors in Australia?

 Airwallex has no transfer fees (in most cases) and adds only a small profit margin when converting currencies.
-You can avoid this currency profit margin altogether by holding multiple currencies in your account.
+However, you can avoid this currency profit margin altogether by holding multiple currencies in your account.

 Is the platform more suited to individuals or businesses?

-Airwallex is designed for use by businesses, and personal accounts are not currently available.
+Airwallex is designed for businesses, and personal accounts are not currently available.

 Airwallex supports transfers to over 110 countries.